saturneric/GpgFrontend-Manual/src/content/docs/advanced/app-data-storage.md

 ## How It Works

-Each saved item is encrypted on its own, with its own key worked out from the program's key and that item's name.
-Nothing is encrypted with one shared key, so getting at one item tells an attacker nothing about the others.
+Each saved item is encrypted on its own, with its own key made from the program's key and the item's name.
+Nothing is encrypted with one shared key, so breaking into one item tells an attacker nothing about the others.

-The encryption is authenticated.
-If a file is altered, GpgFrontend notices and refuses it rather than using bad data.
+The encryption also detects tampering.
+If someone changes a file, GpgFrontend notices and refuses to use it.

 Files are written in a way that cannot leave a half-finished result behind.
 If the program or the computer stops in the middle of a write, the old version